200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-LegacyLegacyConquestworldbuildinggame.md

 Legacy: Conquest

-Play Legacy’s first two phases, but start with cardboard-backed hex paper.
+Play Legacyâ€™s first two phases, but start with cardboard-backed hex paper.

 Use thumbtacks for troops.
 Each player is a military commander or a peace-keeper.
-On an MC’s turn, they can
+On an MCâ€™s turn, they can

 -place a troop
 -move a troop 1